The following are Valentine's Day tips from

 people at home and in public.
 Use words like "I'm sorry,"

-"please," and "thank you."
+"please," and "thank you" and show respect for others through actions as well as words.
 Children learn a lot

 from observing and imitating their parent’s behavior.